 Don’t Be One of These People at the Party – Be Yourself!

-In the end, the point of a business Facebook page is to create more business.
+In the end, the point of a Facebook business page is to create more business.
 Social media doesn’t work like traditional advertising.
-Facebook provides an opportunity to showcase personality over time.
+Facebook provides an opportunity to showcase personality over time, one Facebook post at a time.
 This isn’t always easy!
 It involves thinking, developing, and some serious creativity.
 But don’t get discouraged!

 Don’t be too formal or sales pitch-y.
 Don’t be socially awkward and be sure to post often and remind your customers why they liked your page in the first place!
 Finally, stand out, showcase a consistent personality, and post things that are both fun and relevant to your business.